networkop/meshnet-cni/README.md

 1. Kubernetes cluster gets populated with the topology information via custom resources
 2. pod-1/pod-2 come up, local kubelet calls the `meshnet` binary for each pod to setup their networking.
-3. meshnet binary `delegates` the ADD command to the "master" plugin specified in the CNI configuration file, which connectes interface `eth0`.
+3. Based on the CNI configuration file, Kubelet calls meshnet to set up additional interfaces.
   > Note that `eth0` is **always** setup by one of the existing CNI plugins.
 It is used to provide external connectivity to and from the pod
 4. meshnet binary updates the topology data with pod's runtime metadata (namespace filepath and primary IP address).
 5. meshnet binary (via a local meshnet daemon) retrieves the list of `links` and looks up peer pod's metadata to identify what kind of link to setup - veth, vxlan or macvlan.